puppetlabs-toy-chest/puppet-quest-guide/quests/resource_ordering.md

 `openssh-server` package resource and `sshd` service resource.
 Don't forget to include either a `require` or `before` to specify the relationship between these two resources.
-Within your class, if you include a `before` for the package, you don't need to include a `require` for the service, as both of these specify the same dependency relationship between the two resources.
+Within your class, if you include a `before` for the package, you don't need to include a `require` for the service, and vice versa, as both of these specify the same dependency relationship between the two resources.
 (If you need a hint as to how to complete the class, refer back to the examples above.)

 When you're done, use the `puppet parser validate` command to check your manifest.